 Tour the Coffee Plantations

-There are tours you can take from San Cristóbal, including 3 day tours where you stay on the coffee plantations themselves.
-You’ll learn how the coffee is made, learn about the local life, spend time hiking through the hills and tasting the wonderfully delicious coffee yourself.
+There are tours you can take from San Cristóbal, including 3-day tours where you stay on the coffee plantations themselves.
+You’ll learn how the coffee is made, learn about the local life, and spend time hiking through the hills and tasting the wonderfully delicious coffee yourself.

 Sumidero Canyon Tour